espite the title, this book is not about a friar and his feud. Rather, the

 central plot is the rivalry between Sir Odo and Sir Geoffrey over who will control some rich

-lands in medevial England.
-The novel starts out with the horrible murder of Lady Lucy of Meeth - she
+lands in medieval England.
+The novel starts out with the horrible murder of Lady Lucy of Meeth -

 she was a widower without heir, so someone killed her to make a grab for her lands.

 This being the middle ages, the violence level is high.
 The opening chapter of the

 novel describes a primitive game of rugby played between two rival towns - limbs can be broken and skulls